Telephone Tel: 01404 881603 Mobile Mob: 07753 423411 E-Mail Email: enquiries@broadhayesstone.com

 Flint is a dense, fine-grained stone; a form of silica, it naturally occurs in the form of nodules; usually grey and brown in colour, but nodules and other chunks tend to weather white or light shades from the surface inwards.
 It is also known as Chert and naturally comes in many varied shapes and sizes.
 The exact formation of flint is not yet clear but it is thought that it occurs as a result of chemical changes in compressed sedimentary rock formations.

-Certain types of flint/chert, such as that from the south coast of England, contains trapped fossilised marine flora.
-Pieces of coral and vegetation have been found preserved inside the flint/chert; this adds interest, character and texture to builds.
+Certain types of flint, such as that from the south coast of England, contains trapped fossilised marine flora.
+Pieces of coral and vegetation have been found preserved inside the natural building stone; this adds interest, character and texture to builds.